NicosProtopapas/DynamicRidesharing/README.md

     - python3.10-venv

 ### How to use

-    - run setup.sh.
-Make sure it has permission to run
+    - make sure the packages in requirements are installed in your distribution and run.sh has permission to run.
-    - run rs_env/bin/activate
-    - you can now run simulations.
-Use config.yml to pass parameters to the simulator. then use run.sh
+    - Use config.yml to pass parameters to the simulator. then use run.sh

 If you prefer to run the simulation manually for any reason, follow the general instructions below: